go-gitea/gitea/CONTRIBUTING.md

 ---

-A command to help create backports can be found in `contrib/backport` and can be installed using:
+A command to help create backports can be found in `contrib/backport` and can be installed (from inside the gitea repo root directory) using:

 ```bash
 go install contrib/backport/backport.go